QuantEcon/lecture-source-py/source/rst/python_essentials.rst

     x[0] = 10

-We'll say more about the role of mutable and immutable data a bit later
+We'll say more about the role of mutable and immutable data a bit later.

 Tuples (and lists) can be "unpacked" as follows